nerves-project/nerves_system_br/README.md

     make menuconfig

 You'll probably be interested in the "Package Selection for the target" menu option.
-After you're done, run `make` to rebuild the SDK.
+After you're done, run `make` to rebuild Nerves.
 If you want to save your set of options permanently, you'll need to copy `buildroot/defconfig` to the `configs` directory.

-Be aware that Buildroot caches the root filesystem between builds and that when you unselect a configuration option, it will not disappear from the Nerves SDK root file system image until a clean build.
+Be aware that Buildroot caches the root filesystem between builds and that when you unselect a configuration option, it will not disappear from the Nerves root file system image until a clean build.

 The [Buildroot documentation](http://buildroot.net/docs.html) is very helpful if you're having trouble.

-## Built-in SDK Configurations
+## Built-in Configurations

 Nerves comes with several configurations out of the box.
 These can be used directly or just as an examples for your own custom configuration.